Skip to Content

 404 error on login with nginx

-In the nginx conf location directive for the server section handling ezeelogin pages, add the following rewrite rule:
+Step 1: In the Nginx configuration, within the location directive of the server section that handles Ezeelogin pages, add the following rewrite rule:

 if (!-f $request_filename) { rewrite ^/gate/index.php/(.*)$ /gate/index.php?$1 last;